Pentesting beyond the basics — Cloud WAFs, reverse proxies, IPS, MVC routes (level: hard)

 Examples:

-— IP spoofing, port scans, and DDoS attacks at the network level - Web Application Firewall (WAF):
+— IP spoofing, port scans, and DDoS attacks at the network level

 Protects web applications from application-layer attacks